xjyang/Viewers/platform/docs/docs/platform/extensions/modules/hpModule.md

 unique identifier for the protocol, this id can be used inside mode configuration to specify which protocol should be used for a specific mode.
-A mode can request a protocol by its id (which makes OHIF to apply the protocol without matching), or provides and array of ids which will make the ProtocolEngine to choose the best matching protocol (based on protocolMatching rules, which is next section).
+A mode can request a protocol by its id (which makes OHIF to apply the protocol without matching), or provides an array of ids which will make the ProtocolEngine to choose the best matching protocol (based on protocolMatching rules, which is next section).